Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Montana vs. Wisconsin
+2 Best College Basketball Bets and Player Props for Lipscomb vs. Iowa State

 - TV Channel: TBS